 As a landlord, you should know how to snake things out of the disposal and clean it properly.
 This little knowledge can go a long way and keep you from hiring a plumber.

-Keep the critters and pests at bay without hiring an exterminator.
+Keep the critters and pests at bay in your rental.
 There are multiple reasons for pest infestations.
 From dirty tenants to the location of your property, sometimes it’s unavoidable.
 However, the earlier it’s taken care of, the better change you have to fully repair the problem.

 Provide your tenants with the necessary remedies for their pest infestation.
 Repair any holes that critters may be crawling through.
 Learn how to find nests and how to effectively destroy them to solve the root of your problem, too.